Nextomics/NextDenovo/doc/QSTART.rst

 NextDenovo
 ==========

-NextDenovo is a string graph-based *de novo* assembler for long reads.
-It uses a "correct-then-assemble" strategy similar to canu, but requires significantly less computing resources and storages.
+NextDenovo is a string graph-based *de novo* assembler for long reads (CLR, HiFi and ONT).
+It uses a "correct-then-assemble" strategy similar to canu (no correction step for PacBio HiFi reads), but requires significantly less computing resources and storages.
 After assembly, the per-base accuracy is about 98-99.8%, to further improve single base accuracy, please use `NextPolish <https://github.com/Nextomics/NextPolish>`_.

 NextDenovo contains two core modules: NextCorrect and NextGraph.
 NextCorrect can be used to correct long noisy reads with approximately 15% sequencing errors, and NextGraph can be used to construct a string graph with corrected reads.
 It also contains a modified version of `minimap2 <https://github.com/lh3/minimap2>`_ and some useful utilities (see :ref:`utilities <utilities>` for more details).